Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 She nodded.
 "I think though, this would be something he’d have a hard time saying no to.
 He’s a kind man, he won’t be happy saying that babies have to die."

 "The Humans would say yes, I think.
-And…godshit."
+And... godshit."
 Vemik looked at Singer apologetically, "I think I just burdened you with something."

 "With what?
 Of knowing that things could be better?"
 She shook her head.
 "That gives me hope!
 Especially if you can get him to share it."